 The project was initiated in 1999.
-The project will extend into 2009 further examining bus rapid transit and streetcar alternatives for completion of alternatives analysis, environmental assessment, and selection of the locally preferred alternative.
+The project will extend into 2010 further examining an initial east-west bus rapid transit line and downtown connector streetcar alternatives for completion of alternatives analyses, environmental assessments, and selection of the locally preferred alternatives.